-The City Council conducts no meetings during the month of August and additional meetings may be called as necessary.
-For more information regarding City Council Meetings click here.
+The City Council conducts no meetings during the month of August.
+Additional meetings may be called as necessary.
+For more information regarding City Council meetings, click here.

 The City School Board is an elected public body that typically meets on the first Monday of the month for regular meeting action item and public comment.
 City School Board meetings begin at 7:30 p.m. and are held in Council Chambers located in Room 100 of the City Hall Annex, 10455 Armstrong Street.